Ferndale in Humboldt County, California — The American West (Pacific Coastal)

 Erected 1983 by Native Sons of the Golden West.

 Topics and series.
 This historical marker is listed in these topic lists: Agriculture • Industry & Commerce.
 In addition, it is included in the Native Sons/Daughters of the Golden West series list.
+A significant historical date for this entry is February 12, 1983.

+Location.
 40° 35.206′ N, 124° 15.471′ W. Marker is in Ferndale, California, in Humboldt County.
-Marker is at the intersection of Main Street and Milton Avenue on Main Street.
+It is at the intersection of Main Street and Milton Avenue on Main Street.
 Touch for map.
 Marker is at or near this postal address: 1400 Main Street, Ferndale CA 95536, United States of America.
 Touch for directions.